aktech/sympy-tutorial/README.md

 ## Speaker Info

 SymPy India developers will be conducting the workshop:

 * [Amit Kumar](https://github.com/aktech), a student of DTU, GSoC-cer at SymPy

 * [Shivam Vats](https://github.com/shivamvats), a student of IIT-Kharagpur, GSoC-cer at SymPy/SymEngine

 * [Sartaj Singh](https://github.com/leosartaj), a student of IIT-BHU Varanasi, GSoC-cer at SymPy

+* [Gaurav Dhingra](https://github.com/gxyd), a student of IIT-Roorkee, developer at SymPy